Aadeshkale/gcp-security/readme.md

-**note:- service account file should have appropriate permissions to perform checks That is Project Viewer (You can set permissions as per service also)
+** Note:- service account file should have appropriate permissions to perform checks That is Project Viewer (You can set permissions as per service also)

+** Note :-Script might take time to execute because it is make googleapis calls